Careers at YWCA Monterey County

 Ensure that therapy services are delivered in a manner that is consistent with YWCAMC policies, applicable laws, contracts, professional standards, and community expectations;

-Provide co-facilitated group and individual therapy for survivors;
+Provide group and individual therapy for survivors;

-Ensure that all clients are informed of the financial requirements of their therapy-including Victims of Crime applicants, CalWorks, CPS, private pay/sliding scale and grant funded therapy clients;
+Ensure that all clients are informed of the financial requirements of their therapy- including Victims of Crime applicants, CalWorks, CPS, private pay/sliding scale and grant funded therapy clients;

 Performs other duties as requested.